anthonyli358/facebook-messenger-parser/README.md

 # facebook-messenger-parser
-A data parser to extract insights from Facebook Messenger data.
-This exploration is conducted on the Messenger data [downloaded from Facebook](https://www.facebook.com/settings?tab=your_facebook_information) in JSON format.
+A data parser to extract insights from Facebook Messenger data [downloaded from Facebook](https://www.facebook.com/settings?tab=your_facebook_information) in JSON format.

 ## Results
 ### Exploratory Plots
-Sort the data and take the 50 chats with the most messages.
+Due to Messenger being part of a social network, preferential attachment (in this case the sending of messages) is expected, and we do indeed see a few chats with the majority of the sent messages.

 <p align="left">
     <img src="graphs_nolabel/noLabel_messageLengths.png" alt="message_lengths" width="400"/>
 </p>

-The number of messages in a chat doesn't appear to correlate with active time (time between the first and last messages in the chat), which is expected to an extent since the closeness of the relationship will be a much stronger factor.
+The number of messages in a chat doesn't appear to correlate with active time (the time between the first and last messages in a chat), which is expected to an extent as the closeness of the relationship should be a much stronger factor (*left*).
-However, taking a log-log view demonstrates that the chats with the most messages have been active for longer (have the opportunity for more messages), but this can also be explained by the fact that the chats which don't die out will tend to involve closer friends.
+However, taking a log-log view demonstrates that the chats with the most messages have been active for longer (as they have the more opportunity to send messages), but this can also be explained by the fact that the chats which don't die out will tend to involve closer friends (*right*).

 <p align="left">
     <img src="graphs_nolabel/noLabel_messagesVsTime.png" alt="message_vs_time" width="400"/>
     <img src="graphs_nolabel/noLabel_messagesVsTime_loglog.png" alt="message_vs_time_loglog" width="400"/>
 </p>

-The number of messages by year shows that the most active chat changes over time.
-The are also some interesting patterns in the number of own messages sent, with more sent around the new year and less just before summer.
+The number of messages by year shows that the most active chat changes over time (*left).
+The are also some interesting patterns in the number of own messages sent, with more sent around the new year and less just before summer (*right).
 For group chats the y-axis is normalised by the number of participants.

 <p align="left">